Quick Guide to Investing in the Stock Market

 One of the most common questions from new stock investors is, “What is the required amount of money needed to get started?”.
 The answer varies massively depending on the prices of the stocks.
 However, if you’re investing in EFTs, you can get away with a relatively small budget – often less than $100.
 For more information on setting a budget for investing, read this article.

 Stock investing is a great way to build stable wealth for retirement, given its long-term nature.
 To get started, you need to understand the different types of accounts and decide whether to invest in funds or individual stocks.
-There’s no rule for how much to start investing, as long as you can afford to buy at least one share.
+There’s no rule for how much to start investing as long as you can afford to buy at least one share.

 Website | + posts